The Saltchuk Story

 The 1980s: In our first decade, we grew by adding two other marine transportation companies, including a ship management firm based in Philadelphia and Foss Maritime, an iconic Pacific Northwest tug and barge operation.

-The 1990s: As we entered our second decade, we had established ourselves as a strong Pacific Northwest-based maritime business.
-We continued to evolve by establishing an investment holding company office and acquiring additional companies that both geographically grew our maritime operations and diversified us by expanding into petroleum distribution, real estate, and air cargo.
+The 1990s: As we entered our second decade, we established ourselves as a strong Pacific Northwest-based maritime business.
+We continued to evolve by establishing an investment holding company office and acquiring additional companies that grew our maritime operations geographically and diversified us by expanding into real estate.

-The 2000s: As we entered our third decade, we became clearly defined as a transportation company, adding trucking, consolidation and logistics operations, and divesting of assets that were unrelated to our core transportation and distribution business.
+The 2000s: As we entered our third decade, we became clearly defined as a transportation company.
+We welcomed air cargo and energy distribution companies and divesting assets unrelated to our core transportation and distribution business.

 Ownership